-The observer coverage for the pelagic drift gillnet and pair trawl fishery is measured in terms of sets, and the North Atlantic bottom trawl fishery is in days fished.
+- 2 The observer coverage for the pelagic drift gillnet and pair trawl fishery is measured in terms of sets, and the North Atlantic bottom trawl fishery is in days fished.
 Assessments for the coastal gillnet fishery have not been completed.
-The number of trips sampled by the NEFSC Sea Sampling Program are reported here.

-1994 and 1995 shown, other years not available on an annual basis.

-- One vessel was not observed and recorded 1 set in a 10 day trip in the SEFSC mandatory logbook.
+The number of trips sampled by the NEFSC Sea Sampling Program are reported here. - 3 1994-1996 shown, other years not available on an annual basis. - 4 One vessel was not observed and recorded 1 set in a 10 day trip in the SEFSC mandatory logbook.
 If you assume the vessel fished 1.4 sets per day as estimated from the 1995 SS data, the point estimate may increase by 0.42 animals.
-However, the SEFSC mandatory logbook data was taken at face value, and therefore it was assumed that 1 set was fished within this trip, and the point estimate would then increase by 0.03 animals. - Observer coverage for the North Atlantic bottom trawl fishery in 1995 is based on January to May data.

-Table 3.
-Summary of bottlenose dolphins (Tursiops truncatus) released alive, by commercial fishery, years sampled (Years), ratio of observed mortalities recorded by on-board observers to the estimated mortality (Ratio), the number of observed animals released alive and injured (Injured), and the number of observed animals released alive and uninjured (Uninjured)
+However, the SEFSC mandatory logbook data was taken at face value, and therefore it was assumed that 1 set was fished within this trip, and the point estimate would then increase by 0.03 animals. - 5 Annual mortality estimates do not include any animals injured and released alive. - Table 3.Summary of bottlenose dolphins (Tursiops truncatus) released alive, by commercial fishery, years sampled (Years), ratio of observed mortalities recorded by on-board observers to the estimated mortality (Ratio), the number of observed animals released alive and injured (Injured), and the number of observed animals released alive and uninjured (Uninjured)

-Fishery Years Ratio Injured Uninjured Pelagic Pair Trawl 92-95 4/73, 17/85, 3/4, 9/17 0, 0, 1 , 0 0, 0, 0, 0
+Fishery Years Ratio Injured 1 Uninjured Pelagic Pair Trawl 92-95 4/73, 17/85, 2/4, 9/17 0, 0, 0 , 0 0, 0, 0, 0